 When drawing blood, use a wide bore needle (e.g. 19G), and do not apply vigorous traction if using a syringe plunger.

 Use anticoagulants when drawing blood (e.g. collect the blood in acid citrate dextrose (ACD) tubes).

 Use buffer without Ca++ and Mg++ to prevent platelet activation.

 The following recommendations may help reduce platelet contamination in mononuclear cell suspensions prepared from fresh whole blood:

-When isolating the mononuclear cells during density gradient centrifugation (e.g. Lymphoprep™ or Ficoll™), avoid taking any of the platelet-enriched plasma layer.
+When isolating mononuclear cells during density gradient centrifugation (e.g. using Lymphoprep™ or Ficoll™ as the density medium), first pipette off the upper, platelet-rich plasma layer as much as possible without disturbing the PBMC layer.

 To wash the isolated mononuclear cells:

 Perform a slow spin on the isolated cells (120 x g, 10 min, brake off, room temperature).